Modern slavery statement

 We continue to work to identify and mitigate the risk of slavery and human trafficking in our supply chain, including:

-• In 2019 a new Modern Slavery Policy, internal awareness campaign and eTraining was rolled out to raise awareness across our staff and volunteers;
+• Having in place a company Modern Slavery Policy and eTraining to raise awareness across our staff and volunteers